Training a New Mortgage Loan Officer

 Understand ethical standards and anti-fraud measures relevant to the mortgage industry.
 Familiarize yourself with the exam format.
 The NMLS MLO National Exam is a computer-based test with multiple-choice questions and case study scenarios.

 Practice time management while taking practice exams.
 You’ll have limited time to complete the exam, so pacing yourself is crucial.
-Gustan Cho Associates offers a unique opportunity for experienced real estate agents to earn income as REALTOR and MLOs.
+Gustan Cho Associates offers a unique opportunity for experienced real estate agents to earn income as REALTORS and MLOs.
 This program is available in 48 states.

 Training a New Mortgage Loan Officer on Guidelines and Programs